misterpeddy/Digital-Logic-Design/advanced.md

-But in any case, let's run through what the CPU will do as it starts to read 0x28.
+But in any case, let's run through what the **control unit** will do as it starts to read 0x28.

 1. Ask the RAM for the value at 0x2f and store it in some internal register
 2. Sets the B input of the ALU to this value and sets the A input of the ALU to the value 0 and gives the ALU the instruction "compare" (obviously encoded as a binary code)